 And oh yes, my in-laws and husband adore these apple cinnamon vegan scones!

-Gluten-Free Option: You can also trial your favorite gluten-free flour blend in these apple cinnamon vegan scones.
+For gluten-free vegan scones, you can trial your favorite gluten-free flour blend.
 If you opt to use a gluten-free flour blend that doesn’t contain any xanthan gum or guar gum, and is fairly low protein (such as a rice flour or starch blend), then I recommend adding about 1/2 teaspoon of xanthan or guar gum with the flours.
 Note that different four blends can produce varying results.

 - 2 cups whole wheat pastry flour (see post above for other flour options, including gluten-free)